ubaldot/defrecs/stm32f4x/Hello_World/README.md

 # Hello World!

-This is a very simple example.
+This is a very simple example to show the basics of DEFRECS.

 # Requirements:

-The "system" behaves as it follows:
+The "system" shall behave as it follows:

 1. The builtin led blinks every second,
 2. The led state is sent over the USART2,